 Since they’ve been in the United States, they have been helper dogs.

 When herds began to be transported via cattle cars in the 1800s, Rottweilers were no longer needed and almost became extinct.
 Then they found a new purpose as service dogs for police officers, guide dogs for the blind, and personal guard dogs for anyone who needed extra protection.
 They eventually began to be imported to the United States and became AKC official in 1931.
 They served as search and rescue dogs for both the Oklahoma City Bombing and the World Trade Center collapse.
 And while they have never won Best in Show, they have won a Fund ACE Award in 2015 for their work as therapy dogs.

 Back when Rottweilers were first bred, their tails were always docked because they were guarding herd and it wasn’t worth the risk of the tail being trampled on while they were working.
 However, times have changed, as have thoughts on tail docking.

 The official tail-docking policy of the American Veterinary Medical Association is that they are opposed to doing it for cosmetic purposes, and encourage breeds to eliminate that physical requirement from their breed standards.
 That means that while the practice of docking is very much discouraged, it’s not illegal.
 Rotties have not removed tail docking from their official breed standard, so tails are still routinely docked from puppies.
 It should be noted, however, that you can purchase puppies whose tails have not been docked from breeders on the AKC Puppyfinder site.

-This Rottie had his tail docked before he was adopted by his owner, which happened when he was eight weeks old.
+This Rottie had his tail docked as a Rottweiler puppy before he was adopted by his owner, which happened when he was eight weeks old.
 So he has been without a tail virtually his entire life.

-There is a range of temperaments in the Rottweiler breed.
+There is a range of temperaments in the Rottweiler.